 You will gain the knowledge needed to improve your verification productivity and create a VHDL testbench environment that is competitive with other verification languages, such as SystemVerilog (UVM).

 Unlike UVM, our methodology works with any simulator that supports VHDL-2008, removing the requirement to learn a new language or invest in new and costly tools.

 Developed and delivered by Jim Lewis, chair of the IEEE VHDL standards working group and chief architect of OSVVM.
-The training can either be delivered as a full 5-day course, or by attending two separate courses, as detailed below:
+The VHDL training course can either be delivered as a full 5-day course, or by attending two separate courses, as detailed below:

 Part 1: Essential VHDL Verification (3-day course)

 You will learn to create structured transaction-based testbenches using either procedures or models (aka: verification IP or transaction level models).
 Both of these methods facilitate creation of simple, powerful, and readable tests.

 Part 2: Expert VHDL Verification (2-day course)